himura/twitter-conduit/README.md

-# twitter-enumerator: An Enumerator based Twitter API library for Haskell #
+# twitter-conduit: An Conduit based Twitter API library for Haskell #

 ## About ##